Will513r/Will513r/README.md

 - 👋 Hi, I’m @Will513r
 - 👀 I’m interested in technology, programing and self improvment
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python, html, and css
 - 💞️ I’m looking to collaborate on not sure yet I'm new
 - 📫 How to reach me ...